blacktari/GraphUserGuard/README.md

 - User authentication and authorization
 - GraphQL queries and mutations
-- PostgreSQL database support through TypeORM
+- MongoDB database support through TypeORM
 - Modular structure with TypeScript for type safety

 ## Technologies Used